planariangames/eldritchgambit/Eldritch_Gambit_SRD_Bestiary.md

 banes like silver are -1 Load, while something common like sunlight is -2.
 Exposure inflicts the Burning Status, meaning they cannot Rally and take 1d6 damage per Round.
+- **Construct:** an animated object.
+Immune to mortal Poison, Disease, and Deprivation but must Recover using a crafting-related OCS.
 - **Climb:** a body made for climbing such as a squirrel, caterpillar, or monkey.
 This halves the DF on Move Checks to climb obstacles or scale foes.
 - **Drain (Template):** absorb the life force of others.
-If *Staggered*, they may immediately clear this Status by inflicting the Fallen status on a living victim of the chosen Template. the draining attack must use either an unarmed bite or other specific method.
+If *Staggered*, they may immediately clear this Status by inflicting a Felling Blow on a living victim of the chosen Template. the draining attack must use either an unarmed bite or other specific method.
 - **Explosive:** explodes when defeated.
 Fallen creatures with this Trait